 Contrary to belief, children do not need to know specific reasons why their parents are divorcing.
 Sometimes when we are hurt, we want to tell someone, share our pain; however, that pain should not be shared with children.
 One of the purest things in life is the love of a parent to a child and that of a child to a parent, so being told by one parent the other has cheated or “no longer wants to be family” is not just unhelpful but damaging to a child.
 Reasons given to children regarding the end of a marriage should be brief and in a language appropriate to the child’s age.

 The process of divorce can be extremely challenging and frustrating, making it difficult for divorcing spouses to agree on anything.
-Divorce mediation can give divorcing spouses an opportunity to openly discuss their feeling in a non-threatening environment.
+Divorce mediation can give divorcing spouses an opportunity to openly discuss their feeling in a non-threatening environment and therefore make the divorce transition more effective.
 The purpose of divorce mediation is to provide a method by which people can agree on an amicable resolution of all issues which arise out of separation and divorce.
 In mediation, the couple, with the help of the mediator, works out agreements on issues such as: distribution of property (Assets/Liabilities), child custody and parenting time, child support/maintenance, retirement, and taxes.

 Family counseling can be used to allow children to process feelings associated with their parents’ divorce.
 When children have an idea of what to expect, the likelihood of anxiety, confusion, fear, and frustration building is reduced.
 Children, unlike adults, are more likely to convey their emotions through behaviors rather than verbal language; therefore, it is important for them to have a platform to discuss and explore their feelings.